Operators in C

 7. Bitwise Operators :

 Bitwise Operators are used to perform operations at a binary digit level.
-These operators are not commonly used and used only in special applications where optimized use of storage is required.
+These operators are not commonly used and are used only in special applications where optimized use of storage is required.

 |<<||Shifts the bits to left|